0vercl0k/longue-vue/README.md

 ```

 ### From the internet

+You can check if your router is affected by visiting [0vercl0k.github.io/longue-vue](https://0vercl0k.github.io/longue-vue).

 The easiest way to set up the attack in a lab is to start `python -m http.server` from the `web/` directory.
 Then, edit the `hosts` file of your OS (`C:\Windows\System32\drivers\etc\hosts` on Windows, `/etc/hosts` on Linux) and add an entry that resolves to the IP of the listenning Python HTTP server: